D. D. Thacker

 D. D. Thacker (1884–1961) better known as Diwan Bahadur D. D. Thacker was a noted coal miner and philanthropist from Jharia, Dhanbad.

 Biography

 He was born in a Gujarati family in Bhuj in Princely State of Cutch and did his preliminary education there.
 He was attracted to coal mining business due to his connection with Mistris of Kutch, who had taken leadership in Jharia coal mining belt.
-He started his career in coal mining in 1905 and in partnership with Seth Khora Ramji & Brothers purchased Pure Jharia Colliery located in Jharia.
+He started his career as coal agent around 1900, later he entered into coal mining in 1905 when in partnership with Seth Khora Ramji & Brothers, he purchased Pure Jharia Colliery located in Jharia.
 After death of Seth Khora Ramji in 1923, however, he became sole proprietor of Pure Jharia Colliery, purchasing the stake from heirs of Khora Ramji.
 Later on he vigorously expanded his coal mining as well coal trading business and purchased several mines in Bengal & Bihar.